ghazzor/Xanmod-Kernel-Builder/README.md

 #### **To easily create a device-specfic config here is a noob-friendly guide**

+`// if you dont want to make a config just use the generic builds //`

 1. Install the xanmod kernel you want build , lets say you want to build kernel 6.1 lts , so you would install the official **xanmod 6.1** build , boot into it